HolotypeRobotics/Cognition-Agent/README.md

 # Cognition-Agent
-The official implimentation of the Cogition library
+An implimentation of the Cogition library